LeanKit-Labs/biggulp/README.md

 ```

 ### bg.showCoverage( [ testGlob ] )
-Just like `withCoverage` but also displays the browser report and then exits the process.
+Like `withCoverage` but also displays the browser report and then exits the process.

 ```js
 gulp.task( 'show-coverage', bg.showCoverage() );
 ```

 ## Ngrok
-Ngrok is a great tunneling service that allows you to expose a local service publicly for testing.
-You can use a free version which doesn't guarantee your subdomain, or use a paid version and claim your subdomain!
+[Ngrok](https://ngrok.com/) is a tunneling service that allows you to expose a local service publicly.

+> Note: the free version does not reserver/guarantee your subdomain.

 ### bg.ngrok( subdomain, port, token )
-Sets up an ngrok tunnel and returns a promise which resolving to the public url when the tunnel is ready.
-All arguments are required.
+Sets up an ngrok tunnel and returns a promise which resolves to the public url once the tunnel is ready.

 ```js
 bg.grok( 'mahDomain', 8800, 'anToken' )